kubeflow/website/content/blog/nvidia_tensorrt.md

 draft = false
 +++

 The need to deploy and serve AI models in production-scale environments has drastically increased as machine learning (ML) and deep learning (DL) development continues to rapidly grow.
-However, creating an inference solution to deploy ML/DL models in data center production environments is a difficult task.
+However, creating an inference solution to deploy these models is a difficult task.

 Since these AI-backed services most often power end-user applications, performance is critical.
 Support for multiple AI frameworks is also key, since the wide variety of AI use cases, which span recommender systems, convolutional networks, natural language processing, and more, often employ different frameworks.